ku-progsys/rbsyn/README.md

 * TODO: Today I put some rescue blocks around find parents of and get trecv, this is because dyn types were being used with bad types.
 I expanded the generalizability of the system by letting the find parents of function use the list from the globals.info.info.keys but with types I know to be useless removed.
-Discuss with Sankha
+Discuss with Sankha, especially as this is signifigantly increasing the time to solve.

 * TODO: I need to test on more testcases.